We are the Fox Cubs!

 Welcome to our Milford Early Start Unit page.
 We our also known as Fox Cubs.
 Mrs Lane and Mrs Williams-Rayner are supporting us in our learning and play.

-Our times of the day this half term are as follows:
+Our times of the day for March 2021 are as follows:

 Morning session – 8.45am – 11.15am (usually 8.45am – 11.45am)